pride-translators/jeju-queer-pride-event-2025/README.md

 ---
-title: "Sexual Minority Event "Jeju Queer Pride" Being held at Ongmun Rotary on November 1st"
+title: Sexual Minority Event 'Jeju Queer Pride' Being held at Ongmun Rotary on November 1st"
 excerpt: "At the Jeju Provincial Council resident's Cafe in the morning, Jeju Queer Pride Organizing Comitte is holding a press conference about holding the sixth Jeju Queer Pride event."
 ---